reduxjs/redux/docs/tutorials/essentials/part-2-app-structure.md

 We said earlier that reducers must **always** follow some special rules:

-- They should only calculate the new state value based on the `state` and `action` arguments
+- They should only calculate the new state value based on the `state` and `action` arguments.
 - They are not allowed to modify the existing `state`.
 Instead, they must make _immutable updates_, by copying the existing `state` and making changes to the copied values.
 - They must not do any asynchronous logic or other "side effects"